skybert/qian/README.md

 The categories and shops to which these belong are defined in [a number of `.txt` files](categories).
 Each line in the category text file represents a shop.
 Nice and easy.

+## Dependencies
+The only dependency is [Python 3](http://python.org).
+No extra libraries are needed, hence no virtual environments, `pip install`s or indeed Docker containers.
+Lean and mean `qian` is! 😉

 ## Licence